Turkish Croatia

 Turkish Croatia (Türkisch Croatien/Kroatien, Turska Hrvatska) was a geopolitical term which appeared periodically during the Ottoman–Habsburg wars between the late 16th to late 18th century.
-Invented by Austrian military cartographers, it referred to a border area of Bosnia located across the Ottoman-Austrian border from the Croatian Military Frontier.
+Invented by Austrian military cartographers, it referred to a border area of Ottoman Bosnia and Herzegovina located across the Ottoman-Austrian border from the Croatian Military Frontier.
 It went out of use with the Austro-Hungarian rule in Bosnia and Herzegovina.